 If you’re not measuring profitability by now, it’s probably too late.
 But just knowing whether your firm is in the red or black is not enough…you need to get more specific with it.

-Having a legal practice management system in place can help your firm capture this type of data seamlessly…so you can focus on things like making more profits.
+Having personal injury case management software in place can help your firm capture this type of data seamlessly…so you can focus on things like making more profits.